cazyw/shakespeare-quotes/README.md

 * submit quotes into the collection
 * search for quotes that have been tagged with certain keywords
 * tweet quotes
+* edit quotes
 * delete quotes
 * pagination when displaying more than 10 quotes (to do)
 * automatically generate a number of quotes (to do)

-A rough version is up and running here: https://shakespeare-sunday.herokuapp.com/
+This is up and running here: https://shakespeare-sunday.herokuapp.com/

 ## Status